CongWang141/CongWang141.github.io/_pages/about.md

 ![pic about climate finance](/images/climate_finance.png){: .align-right width="300px"}

-🐸 I am a final year PhD student in Economics at Sapienza University of Rome.
+🐸 I am a PhD student in Economics at Sapienza University of Rome.

-🎭 Outside my research, I like coding, documentary, and travelling, I will not forget to mention my favorite Italian Spritz!!!
+🎭 I will be in the 2024/25 Econ Job Market!

 Research Interests
 ======
-📝 My research covers topics in the broad area of Econometrics, mainly in causal inference, machine learning, and their applications in the field of climate finance.
+📝 My research covers topics in the broad area of Econometrics including:

++ Causal inference

++ Machine learning

++ Empirical studies in climate finance.

 🐝 I Like documentary “Planet Earth”, now [Our Planet](https://www.ourplanet.com/en/) has better quality and the same David Attenborough.
 Concern about climate change, try to quantify the risk in the financial market and real economy.